DavidTello1/GameEngine/README.md

 - While Right clicking, “WASD” fps-like movement and free look around.
 - SPACE to go upwards, LCTRL + SPACE to go downwards
 - Mouse wheel to zoom in and out
-- Alt+Left click/Right click to orbit the object
+- Alt + Right-click to orbit the object
-- Pressing “f” focuses the camera around the geometry (_WIP phase when parent is selected_)
+- Pressing “f” focuses the camera around the geometry closest side (_WIP phase when parent is selected_)
 - Holding SHIFT duplicates movement speed

 ## Innovation